Israel intensifies Gaza City destruction, bombs another high-rise tower

 - list 3 of 3US Holocaust museum removes anti-genocide post amid Gaza atrocities

+The Israeli military said it struck Al-Ruya Tower on Sunday after issuing an evacuation threat, forcing residents and displaced families sheltering in makeshift tents in the neighbourhood to flee.

-The head of the Palestinian NGOs Network, Amjad Shawa, who was near the attack, told Al Jazeera that the situation “is scary”, with panic spreading among the people.
+The head of the Palestinian NGOs Network, Amjad Shawa, who was near the site of the attack, told Al Jazeera that the situation “is scary”, with panic spreading among the people.

 “Today, hundreds of families lost their shelters.
 Israel [is] aiming to force Palestinians to the southern areas using these explosions, but everyone knows that there is no safe place in the south or any humanitarian zone,” Shawa said.

-Israeli Prime Minister Benjamin Netanyahu claimed that the army was “eliminating terrorist infrastructure and nefarious terrorist high-rises”, a talking point that Israel often repeats as it obliterates civilian infrastructure in Gaza.
+Israeli Prime Minister Benjamin Netanyahu claimed that the military was “eliminating terrorist infrastructure and nefarious terrorist high-rises”, a talking point that Israel often repeats as it obliterates civilian infrastructure in Gaza.

-The Al-Ruya attack follows an earlier one on the Al Jazeera Club in central Gaza City, where tents housing displaced families were also hit.
+The attack on Al-Ruya – a five-storey building with 24 apartments, as well as department stores, a clinic and a gym – follows an earlier one on the Al Jazeera Club in central Gaza City, where tents housing displaced families were also hit.

 It comes after Israel targeted the 15-storey Soussi Tower on Saturday and the 12-storey Mushtaha Tower on Friday.
 Several Palestinians sheltering in tent encampments around those towers were wounded.